paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-019-administration.md

 Subsection (d) is substituted for section 301(e) of existing title 37.

 #### Amendments
+2025—Pub.
+L. 119–60, § 601(h)(1), substituted “; members of the National Guard; members of the Space Force” for “and members of National Guard” in section catchline.
+Catchline text was editorially conformed to the style used in this title.

+Subsec. (a).
+Pub.
+L. 119–60, § 601(h)(2), substituted “of a reserve component of a uniformed service, or of the Space Force” for “of the National Guard, or of a reserve component of a uniformed service,” and “the consent of the member” for “his consent”.

+Subsec. (c).
+Pub.
+L. 119–60, § 601(h)(3), inserted “or the Space Force” after “of a reserve component”.

 2022—Subsec. (b)(1).
 Pub.
 L. 117–263 substituted “section 452” for “section 474(a)–(d), and (f),”.

 2013—Subsec. (b)(1).
 Pub.
 L. 112–239, § 1076(a)(9), made technical amendment to directory language of Pub.
 L. 112–81, § 631(f)(4)(A).
 See 2011 Amendment note below.